NFRIDOY/react-tailwindcss-daisyui-init/README.md

 - [CPY the domain] given from surge.
 - Make a File named "CNAME" in [Public] Folder
-- Save The domain insite the "CNAME" File.
+- Save The domain inside the "CNAME" File.

 <hr/>

 ## To Publish On netlify
-- After npm run build Copy-Paste the "dist" folder on netlify
+- After npm run build Copy-Paste the "dist" folder on Netlify

 <hr/>
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.